-During the consolidated fiscal year, Shionogi Ltd. was dissolved in a merger with consolidated subsidiary Shionogi B.V. as the surviving company.
-It is therefore excluded from consolidation.
+During the consolidated fiscal year, Shionogi Pharma Chemicals Co., Ltd. and Shionogi Analytics Center CO., Ltd. were dissolved in a merger with consolidated subsidiary Shionogi Pharma Co., Ltd. as the surviving company.

-- 2. Application of equity method - (1) Number of unconsolidated subsidiaries and affiliates accounted for by the equity method.
-No unconsolidated subsidiaries and affiliates were accounted for by the equity method. - (2) That portion of the net profit (loss) of the affiliates not accounted for by the equity method which was attributable to seven companies (TAKATA Pharmaceutical Co., Ltd., etc.) in proportion to its shareholding ratio had no significant effect on the consolidated net income of the Company for the current period. - 3.
+- 2. Application of equity method - (1) Number of unconsolidated subsidiaries and affiliates accounted for by the equity method No unconsolidated subsidiaries and affiliates were accounted for by the equity method. - (2) That portion of the net profit (loss) of the affiliates not accounted for by the equity method which was attributable to six companies (TAKATA Pharmaceutical Co., Ltd., etc.) in proportion to its shareholding ratio had no significant effect on the consolidated net income of the Company for the current period. - 3.
 Closing date of consolidated subsidiaries

-Thirty-one consolidated subsidiaries are overseas consolidated subsidiaries.
+Thirty consolidated subsidiaries are overseas consolidated subsidiaries.

-Seventeen of these overseas consolidated subsidiaries close their accounts on December 31.
+Nineteen of these overseas consolidated subsidiaries close their accounts on December 31.
 In preparing the consolidated financial statements, the financial statements of these subsidiaries as of December 31 are used.